b-obby/caesar-salad/README.md

 >
 >While this iteration was simple to manually encrypt, ceasar shifts can get with longer pieces of plaintext and with shifts larger than n = 1.

-### I will be creating three different ceasar related tools:
+### I will be creating two different scripts:
 * An encryption tool
-* A brute force decryption tool
-* A non-brute decryption tool
+* A brute-force decryption tool

-### Extra To-Do's
+### Optional Extra-Credit To-Do's
-- [ ] I eventually plan to agregate all three functionalities into one user friendly program.
+- [ ] Agregate both functionalities into a singular script featuring a pop up GUI of sorts.
-- [ ] I will also consider creating a bash version to have two options
+- [ ] Create a bash supported version where users could either decrypt or brute through a terminal by passing parameters such as `caesar-salad -plaintext "I LOVE BEANS" -key 2` or `caesar-salad -brute "J MPWF CFBOT"`